mechafiki/mondiabetes/readme.md

  # MonDiabetes
 An open-source non-deployed mobile application for monitoring diabetics built using React Native and Firebase

+  `The application was made in french language
+`
-  `Created by : Mohamed El Amine Chafiki & Ouijdan Addou `
+> Created by : Mohamed El Amine Chafiki & Ouijdan Addou
 > Purpose : End of Study (Bachelor) Project

 ## 1. Why did we create this application ?